 What is a tibial plateau fracture?

-Fractures of the tibial plateau are considered quite serious as this upper surface of the bone contains structures which are critical to the knees functioning.
-Hence, fractures of the tibial plateau are often associated with injuries to the anterior cruciate ligament, collateral ligaments (MCL or LCL), menisci and articular cartilage.
-This damage, although repairable, highly disposes the knee joint to the early onset of osteoarthritis, particularly in younger patients.
+Therefore, tibial plateau fractures often occur in conjunction with injury to the anterior cruciate ligament, collateral ligaments (MCL or LCL), menisci, and articular cartilage.
+This damage, although repairable, makes you much more susceptible to the early onset of osteoarthritis, particularly in younger patients.

 Rest and apply cold therapy or ice and compression to help reduce pain and swelling.
 Seek medical assistance immediately.

-In order to correctly diagnose a fracture, an X-ray must be performed.
-If soft tissue (ligaments, cartilage etc) damage is suspected an MRI scan may also be advised.
-Once the tibial plateau fracture has been diagnosed a number of treatment options are available depending on the extent of the damage.
+Once your tibial plateau fracture has been diagnosed a number of treatment options are available depending on the extent of the damage.

-In surgical terms, there are 6 different classifications of tibial plateau fractures, depending on the severity and the nature of the injury.
-However, broadly speaking fractures of the tibial plateau can be separated into two main groupings: Displaced and Non-displaced fractures.
+In surgical terms, there are 6 different classifications, depending on the severity and the nature of the injury.
+However, the two main groups are:

 Non displaced tibial plateau fracture